Jetmate/hackclub/workshops/pico-8/GettingStarted.md

 ![](assets/pico_with_cheatsheet.png)

 ## Let's go!
 Tired of complex workflows and high-definition graphics?
 Well, the Pico-8 fantasy console is here to help.
-Through the course of this workshop you will make [this](demos/final.html) action game.
+Through the course of this workshop you will make [this](demos/final.html) game.
 Along the way you'll learn how to use the Pico-8 console along with the basics of Lua scripting.

 <iframe src="demos/demo.html" width="100%" height="700px">
   <image src="assets/demo.gif">
 </iframe>

-A couple of basic pieces of information about Pico-8: there are three modes.
+Before we begin, let's learn how to use Pico.
+It has three views:

  * The console mode